 - In the Marvel Universe, the Tinkerer is smart enough to be ready for this.
 For instance, he once made upgrades on Killer Shrike's gauntlet weapons and the supervillain uses them to threaten the solo proprietor to get out of paying for them.
 However, when Shrike tried to fire them, they promptly backfired and immobilized him.
 With a satisfied cackle, Tinkerer remarks that he always adds that kind of feature in his products to deal with idiots doing that.

 - An Alan Moore-penned issue of The Vigilante featured a variation on this — a fugitive enters a gun store and says he'd like the one at the bottom of the glass case.
-When the clerk looks down, he smashes his head into the case and takes the gun.
+When the clerk looks down, the fugitive smashes his head into the case and takes the gun.
 More plausible than the typical use of the trope, especially if it's a small store with only one person working at the time.

 - In one of the recent Moon Knight books, Carson Knowles, better known as the villain Black Spectre, is buying a crapton of medieval weaponry and armour, and the dealer refuses to hand over anything until he sees payment.
 Knowles tosses a bag at his feet and begins picking up his weapons, while the dealer opens the bag and complains there's nothing in there.
 He promply says "Oh @#$%" when the penny drops.

 - In an issue of Fables, three of the Adversary's wooden soldiers come to a gun shop to stock up for their impending assault on Fabletown.
 While it's a fair bet they weren't going to pay, it doesn't even get that far—they're so outraged by the shopkeeper refusing to hand over the guns until after the waiting period that they leave his dead body pinned to the wall with multiple sharp objects, along with a note telling the "meat" to be more polite to their superiors.